A gear-roundup guide to finding the best camera backpack for hiking, travel, and adventure.

 F-Stop was the first company to revolutionize how we store our camera gear in the outdoors.
 In fact, their innovative ICUs are now what most photographers call modular camera equipment storage compartments, even when made by other brands.

-Photographers looking for a great backpack that's going to allow for a versatile range of gear carried will want a modular layout like this.
+Photographers looking for a great backpack that's going to allow for a versatile range of gear carried will want a modular or customizable layout.

 To minimize the risk, consider the weight and size of the camera backpack, especially if you're planning to travel a lot with your gear.

 Perhaps unique to hiking camera backpacks, a comfortable mount with thick, adjustable straps and a load-carrying waist belt is a top priority.

 Think about it, you wouldn't use shoulder bags on an alpine expedition.
 And, that's because backpacks are the best for weight distribution.